 The Himalayan cat was developed in the early 1930s in the USA.
 This breed is a hybrid breed of Persian and Siamese cats.
 Breeders aimed to produce a Persian body with the pointed pattern of the Siamese.
 The 1950s saw the official recognition of the Himalayan, accepted by all United States cat registries by the 1960s.
 However, some years later, the Cat Fancier’s Association and other organizations stopped recognizing the Himalayan as a separate breed and instead identified it as a division of the Persian.

-Like the Himalayan, the Ragdoll hasn’t been around for very long.
-It was developed during the 1960s by Ann Baker, a Persian cat breeder in Riverside, California.
+The Ragdoll was developed during the 1960s by Ann Baker, a Persian cat breeder in Riverside, California.
 Ann’s cat breeding program consisted almost entirely of free-roaming cats.
 She first bred Josephine, a long-haired white female found running loose in the neighborhood, to other cats she owned or found.
 Josephine’s offspring had unique and desirable temperament traits.
 By selecting individuals with the characteristics she sought for her breeding program, Ann created the Ragdoll.

 Himalayan Ragdoll Appearance